Waves Audio: Technology

 In 2010, Waves announced the release of its SoundGrid technology at the Winter NAMM show.
 SoundGrid was created to make Waves audio processors available on a low-latency platform.
 The SoundGrid system consists of a Linux-based server that runs the SoundGrid environment, compatible plug-ins, a Mac or Windows control computer, and a digital-analog interface for input/output (I/O).
-It is used for live sound, broadcast, and post production—and provides a low latency environment for audio processing on certain hardware audio mixing consoles, e.g., DiGiCo, Allen & Heath, and Yamaha.
+It is used for live sound, broadcast, and post production—s a low latency environment for audio processing on certain hardware audio mixing consoles, e.g., DiGiCo, Allen & Heath, and Yamaha.

 Under its Maxx brand, Waves offers its technologies as licensable algorithms for consumer electronics.
 Technologies from the Maxx brand have been used in products including computers, laptops, smartphones, VoIP and portable loudspeaker systems from companies such as Dell, Toshiba, Sony, Oppo, OnePlus, Sanyo, JVC, and Altec Lansing.

 Waves launched a Kickstarter campaign in 2016 to help fund the production of Waves Nx, a technology that transmits 3D audio on headphones in stereo or 5.1/7.1 surround sound.
 The technology generates a three-dimensional virtual audioscape that allows users to "detect which direction sounds are coming from."

 Along with the Waves Nx, Waves has also developed the Waves B360 Ambisonics Encoder to assist engineers mixing 360-degree and VR audio projects.
 Audeze Mobius headphones are operated with Waves' Nx technology.

 Currently, Waves Maxx technology is available on IoT, mobile, smart assistance, and communication devices.
-Waves Maxx partnerships include Google, LG, Acer, Fitbit, Qualcomm, and Intel.
+Waves Maxx partnerships include Google, Dell, LG, Acer, Fitbit, Qualcomm, and Intel.
 Additionally, Waves Nx technology for 3D audio is available in gaming headphones and other devices by Acer, and Audeze.
 Film score mixer Alan Meyerson said of Waves' technology, "[it has] changed the sound of film scores."